log-oscon/Standards/Version Control/Dependencies.md

 This is incredibly versatile and allows developers to do a lot of things.
 However, it can also become troublesome and "dangerous" really fast.

-History has shown us that, as your project grows (dependencies, people in contact with it, time lapsed since version 1.0, etc.) managing the dependencies and their impacts becomes a very sensitive issue.
-Also, we can't trust that the latest version of any dependency won't break our project.
+History has shown us that, as your project grows (dependencies, people in contact with it, time lapsed since version 1.0, etc.) managing dependencies and their impacts becomes a very sensitive issue.
+Also, we should never trust that the latest version of any dependency won't break our project.
-Because of this, and to give us more security when updating you should use a specific (strict) version for your dependencies.
+Because of this, and to give us more security when updating you should use a specific (strict) version for each one.

 ```
 require: {